Fertility preservation

 Key facts

-- You may choose to preserve your fertility because you want to wait before you start your family, or you may be having cancer treatment that will affect your fertility.
+- You may choose fertility preservation because you want to delay having children, or if you are having cancer treatment that will affect your fertility.

-- Both females and males can preserve fertility.
+- Both females and males can preserve their fertility.

-- It is important to discuss the ethical, legal and financial sides to preserving fertility with your doctor before you decide the option that's right for you.
+- You can discuss the ethical, legal and financial aspects of preserving your fertility with your doctor.

-- Fertility preservation can be expensive — speak to your doctor, your fertility clinic and your health insurer to find out what the costs are in your situation.
+- Fertility preservation can be expensive and varies according to your situation — speak to your doctor, fertility clinic and health insurer to find out what your costs will be.

 Why might I consider treatments to preserve my fertility?

-Females who delay starting a family for personal reasons may choose to freeze their eggs.
-This does not guarantee a baby, but it can increase their chances of having a baby later in life.
-Some gender-diverse people may also consider fertility preservation before transitioning, to keep the option open of having a family in the future.
+Females who delay pregnancy for personal reasons may choose to freeze their eggs.
+This does not guarantee a baby, but might increase the chances of having a baby later in life.
+Some gender-diverse people consider fertility preservation treatment before transitioning.
+This keeps the option of having children in the future open.

 Preserving fertility before cancer treatment

-If you need treatment for cancer or another health condition that might involve medicines or a procedure, this could affect your chances of having a baby.
-If so, you might want to discuss fertility preservation with your doctor before you start treatment.
+Some treatments for cancer or other health conditions can affect your natural fertility.
+It can reduce your chance of having a baby in the future.
+You might want to discuss your fertility with your doctor before you start cancer treatment.

-What options are there for me to preserve my fertility?
+What are my options if I want to preserve my fertility?

-There are many ways to preserve fertility, and technology has created options for both males and females.
+There are several ways to preserve fertility.
+Technology has created options for both males and females.
 The procedure your doctor recommends usually depends on why you need to preserve your fertility.
+A combination of two or more methods may be used.

 Fertility preservation options for females